clevelanda1/HackerNews/Exploring_Car_Sales/README.md

  ## Project Background

 The data provided for this project has been scraped from eBay Kleinanzeigen, a classfields section of the German eBay website.
-In this project the intended goal is to clean the data made available and analyze the used carlistings.
+The content of this data consist of over 370,00 used cars and is presented in german.
+The sample data will consist of only 50,000 listings.
+In this project the intended goal is to clean the data made available and analyze the used car listings.

 ## Column Description